 This shows the filter installed on a perfboard in the tuner.
-The T-1020 uses a noise-detection bandpass filter in the 125 kHz region to automatically select the IF bandwidth and the stereo/mono mode.
+The T-1020 uses a noise-detection bandpass filter near 125 kHz to automatically select IF bandwidth and stereo/mono mode.
 After installing the postdetection filter, the tuner still thought most clean signals were noisy.
-I had to route the postdetection filter output to the noise filter and then boost its gain somewhat to restore normal operation.
+I had to route the postdetection filter output to the noise filter and boost its gain somewhat to restore normal operation.
 This is typical of the complications you may encounter when adding a postdetection filter.

 Here a postdetection filter is installed in a Sony ST-S444ESX.
 This filter uses 2.7kΩ resistors.
 I selected three that measured within a few ohms of 2811Ω and then used this value in the filter optimizer to determine the capacitor values.
 Adding a 750 pF pilot lag capacitor to the CXA1064S stereo decoder increased 1 kHz stereo separation from the high-40s to the mid-60s in dB.

 This postdetection filter is installed in a Carver TX-11b tuner.
 I added a 1300 pF pilot lag capacitor.